-The objective of the proposed research is to develop and optimize an innovative technology based on real-time PCR for the early detection of selected plant and algal AIS in Delaware and Susquehanna watersheds.
-Invasive species selected for this study include three aquatic plants, Myriophyllum spicatum, Trapa natans, and Hydrilla verticillata, and the alga, Didymosphenia geminata.
-These species were selected because they are difficult to identify based on visual methods (especially following introduction when the populations are small) and they currently represent an environmental threat for PA watersheds.
+The objective of the proposed research was to develop and optimize an innovative method (based on real-time PCR) for the early detection of three aquatic invasive plants, Myriophyllum spicatum, Trapa natans, and Hydrilla verticillata, and the invasive alga, Didymosphenia geminata, which all constitute a threat for Pennsylvania watersheds.
+The proposed research involved three specific objectives:

 1. To design assays based on real-time PCR for the detection of the target invasive species.

 2. To validate the assays and optimize experimental protocols.

 3. To test the applicability and robustness of the assays in the field.